 - Google Pixel 2 XL

 - Google Pixel XL

 Not on the list?
-Then we’re afraid you’re plum out of luck, and you’ll probably have to wait for your manufacturer to update your phone when the final version of Android Q releases.
+Then we’re afraid you’re out of luck, and you’ll probably have to wait for your manufacturer to update your phone when the final version of Android Q releases.

 Back up your data

 Betas are limited and voluntary for a reason — they’re unfinished products, and they’re usually buggy.
 As such, it’s best not to go into them with anything to lose.
-Make sure you’ve backed up all of your data — including photos, videos, contacts or otherwise — before you download and install the beta.
+Make sure you’ve backed up all of your data — including photos, videos, and contacts — before you download and install the beta.
 Things can go wrong in betas, and it’s worth making sure everything of value is fully backed up.

 How to install the Android Q beta

 Thankfully, downloading and installing the Android Q beta is pretty easy.
-Here’s how to do it.
+Here’s how to do it: